 How to Apply

 Undergraduate students from across the University may apply for entrance to the Global Studies - Environments + Sustainability major in the spring of their second year.
-We will begin accepting applications from the Class of 2020 in January 2018.
-Applications are due by 11:59 PM on Friday, March 2, 2018.
+We will begin accepting applications from the Class of 2021 in January 2019.
+Applications are due in late February 2019 (exact date TBD).
 Applicants may apply to no more than two of the tracks offered in Global Studies.
-The admissions committee will complete their review and send notifications to applicants by March 31, 2018.
-All accepted students must declare the GSVS major by April 15, 2018 in order to reserve a place in the major.
+The admissions committee will complete their review and send notifications to applicants by March 31, 2019.
+All accepted students must declare the GSVS major by April 15, 2019 in order to reserve a place in the major.

 Newly admitted transfer students who will begin their third year in the fall semester can apply for entrance to the major in May, as soon as they have been notified of their admission to the University.
 We will not accept transfer applications after June 1.

 Students may double major in Global Studies and other majors across the University, including students studying in the Schools of Architecture, Commerce, Education, Engineering and Public Policy.
 Students are not permitted to double-major in Global Studies and any other College major that requires an application.
 (These include American Studies, Modern Studies, Poetry Writing, Environmental Thought and Practice, Human Biology, Echols Interdisciplinary Major Program, Media Studies, Neuroscience, Philosophy Honors, Political and Social Thought, Politics Honors, Political Philosophy, Policy, and Law.)
 You may apply to multiple College majors, but if you are accepted into Global Studies and another application-based College major, you must choose one or the other.
 You can, however, major in Global Studies and participate in the distinguished majors program of another department.
 Approximately 50% of GSVS students combine their studies with a second major and others pursue minors in diverse disciplines.